laszlourszuly/jenigma/README.md

 Wikipedia has a good graphical resource describing the flow: https://en.wikipedia.org/wiki/Enigma_machine#/media/File:Enigma_wiring_kleur.svg

 ## A closer look at the rotors
 Let's stick to the Oreo parable for the rotors.
 The Enigma machine can have up to five rotors rotating on a horizontal axle.
 The rightmost "lid" of each "Oreo" has 26 spring loaded copper pins, one for each letter in the [A-Z] alphabet, and the leftmost "lid" has 26 corresponding copper pads.
 The pads on a rotor will connect with the pins on its left neighbor and allow current to flow through from one rotor to the next.
 The "cream" is in reality a rubber ring with copper lines running inside it in an intricate pattern, unique to each type of rotor.
 Each of these internal lines connects a single copper pad to a single copper pin.
-Furthermore, this rubber ring, the "cream", can be manually rotated, independently of the "lids", before taken into operation, offering yet another layer of obscurity as the internal alphabet of the rubber ring is now offset the corresponding pins-and-pads-alphabet of the rotor.

 Besides the static routing between input lines and output lines in the rubber ring, the Enigma machine also rotates its rotors.
-Each time a key is pressed on the keyboard, but before the signal is sent out on a scramble tour, the rightmost rotor is rotated one step offsetting the rotor lines relative to the lines comming from the plugboard.
-This way each letter is scrambled to a different output everytime it occurs in the clear text and it doesn't seem to be a pattern of recurrence.
+Each time a key is pressed on the keyboard, but before the signal is sent out on a scramble tour, the rightmost rotor is rotated one step, offsetting the rotor lines relative to the reference lines in the socket that connects the rightmost rotor with the plugboard.
+This way, each letter is scrambled differently everytime it's entered and it doesn't seem to be a pattern of recurrence when looking at the cipher text.
 At a certain character, also unique to each type of rotor, the rotor will hook into its left neighbor and rotate it as well and then unhook from it, further adding to the possible scramble combinations.
 Similarly the neighbor would at some point hook into its left neighbor, rotate it and then unhook from it, and so on.
 The pattern very much resembles a binary counter.

-When the operator assembles the Enigma configuration, (s)he has 10 + 4 different rotors to chose five candidates from.
+When the operator assembles the Enigma configuration, (s)he has 10 + 4 different rotors to chose five candidates from; one reflector (see below), one extra rotor (see below) and three standard rotors.
 It's important that the sender and receiver has the same configuration for the decryption to work.
 The specific details of each rotor is described here (you will need this information in order to successfully build your Enigma simulator): http://www.codesandciphers.org.uk/enigma/rotorspec.htm

 ### The reflector
 The leftmost rotor in an Enigma machine is always a "reflector".
 A reflector doesn't have any copper pads on its left "lid", but it rather redirects the current from one copper pin to another one, allowing the signal to continue the scrambling path through the other rotors again, but this time from left to right.
 Another feature of the reflector is that its right neighbor can't hook into it, hence, it doesn't rotate.
 The reflector is an essential part when it comes to decrypting a previously encrypted message.

 ### The extra rotor
-The German navy required a higher level of complexity in their Enigma machines than the rest of the military and added therefore an extra "numb" rotor to the right of the reflector - this way reaching a total of five rotors (including the reflector).
-This was a regular rotor with the exception that it, just as the reflector, couldn't rotate.
+The German navy required a higher level of complexity in their Enigma machines than the rest of the military and added therefore an extra rotor to the right of the reflector, this way reaching a total of five rotors (including the reflector).
+Functionally this was a regular rotor with the exception that it, just as the reflector, couldn't rotate.
 It added a significant amount of scrambling combinations, though.

 # Enigma configuration
 Since its essential for the sender and receiver to have the same configuration on their Enigma machines the actual details has to be agreed on in advance (this fact was highly contributing to the fall of Enigma).
-The contract describes which reflector and which rotors to use, how to offset each rotor's rubber ring (the "cream") relative to it's pads and pins (the "lids"), and which letters on the plugboard to switch.
+The contract describes which reflector and which rotors to use, how to offset each rotor, and which letters on the plugboard to switch.
 The notation looks like this:

-    * B BETA III IV I AXLE (YF) (ZH)
+    B BETA III IV I AXLE (YF) (ZH)

 The above means:

-* This is a configuration line
 * Use reflector "B"
 * Use extra rotor "BETA"
-* Use regular rotors "III", "IV" and "I".
+* Use standard rotors "III", "IV" and "I"
-* Offset "BETA" so that 'A' on its "lids" matches 'A' on its "cream"
+* Offset "BETA" to position 'A'
-* Offset "III" so that 'A' on its "lids" matches 'X' on its "cream"
+* Offset "III" to position 'X'
-* Offset "IV" so that 'A' on its "lids" matches 'L' on its "cream"
+* Offset "IV" to position 'L'
-* Offset "I" so that 'A' on its "lids" matches 'E' on its "cream"
+* Offset "I" to position 'E'
 * Switch characters 'Y' and 'F' on the plugboard
 * Switch characters 'Z' and 'H' on the plugboard

-Note how the contract implicitly also describes the internal order of the rotors.
+Note how the contract implicitly also describes the internal order of the rotors, from left to right, both in the contract and in the machine itself.

 # Example 1
 Below step-by-step example will describe a characters lifecycle and how it changes as it passes through the Enigma statemachine.
 You can use it as a debug scheme when verifying your rotor implementation in the lab.